 - Richmond Public Library: Billed as the “library of the future” when it was opened in 1998, the Richmond Public Library’s Ironwood Branch employs a modern design that attempts to bring together technological resources with a comfortable and warm environment.
 A large computer center, laptop stations and a digital resource center form a large part of the library.
 There are also numerous listening stations for music, a quiet study room, a large children’s section and a huge Chinese language collection to reflect the area’s large Asian population.
 The library also uses express check out stations so librarians are free to do other things, and the library boasts a huge online collection of resources.

-- Denver Public Library: The Denver Public Library, housed in a whimsical modern facility designed by Michael Graves, has worked to make the Internet a major part of its operations, even having its own MySpace site.
+- Denver Public Library: The Denver Public Library, housed in a whimsical modern facility designed by Michael Graves, has worked to make the Internet a major part of its operations.
 The library also has an extensive webpage, a podcasting series, and a huge digital download site.
 Users of the digital downloads can get audio books, online movies and ebooks for use on their computer or MP3 player.
 Additional modern conveniences include Denver Library Firefox plug-ins, an iGoogle catalog gadget, and a toolbar for IE.

 - San Diego Public Library: This library was one of the first to embrace wireless technology, offering free wifi at all of its locations.
 The website for the library is extensive with services for live online homework help, a variety of ebooks and audio books, online assistance and more.
 Sleek modern design at its present location, plans to build an ultra modern facility and self checkout systems help make this a modern facility.